Host templates are similar to Service Groups in that they allow for the logical grouping of Service Checks into a single container; a 'Host template'.

 To upload an image simply click on 'Browse', find the image file on your computer and click 'OK'.
 Then finally click 'Upload' and the image will be added.

-To rename a Host template, simply click on the contextual menu of the Host template and click on 'Edit':
+You can make any change to your Host template, by simply clicking on the contextual menu of the Host template and click on 'Edit':

-After clicking 'Edit', the modal window will load for the Host Template in question.
+After clicking 'Edit', the modal window will load for the Host Template details: